magnusodman/CarND-Behavioral-Cloning-P3/writeup-report.md

 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
 In addition I tested and made sure that the vehicle succeeded to finish the track in opposite direction.

 I tried to add a dropout layer the see if that could prevent overfitting but it didn't improve performance, at least not on my small data set.
+When I added another lap of data and the dropout worked better.
+Another lap of data also impreoved the stability and made the model less dependent on the number of training epochs.

 ####3.
 Model parameter tuning